metakgp/iit-kgp-network/README_technical.md

 Remember to check your usage weekly/biweekly as shown in the video.<br/><br/>
 If in any case you have to stop an instance forcibly, do it; to be on the safe side.

-## 1.2 Observation : ExpressVPN works best
+## 1.2 Observation : ExpressVPN and Speedify work best

-Express VPN works and it works damn fast - it uses `Lightway Protocol` whose core is open sourced now [here](https://github.com/expressvpn/lightway-core) - and a combination of `iptable` rules and `DNS Resolution`.
+Express VPN works and it works damn fast - it uses `Lightway Protocol` whose core is open sourced now [here](https://github.com/expressvpn/lightway-core) - and a combination of `iptable` rules and `DNS Resolution`.<br/>
 My speculation is that it runs in TCP Mode and it's fast.
 But I need to verify this by looking at logs and iptable entries.
 I speculate that `Lightway UDP` doesn't work because I tried it specifically on the Android version of the app, it didn't connect at all where the TCP counterpart connected quickly.

+Speedify improves the performance of even a single internet connection when faced with latency or packet loss.
+It intelligently makes up to 8 simultaneous TCP connections back to Speedify Servers on each of our internet connections allowing it to send and receive data redundantly or in parallel as needed.<br/>
+With the feature of utilising multiple interfaces(Wifi+Ethernet) together it can boost the speed to a considerable amount.

 > I will try to implement soon my own lightway based VPN.
 So do checkout this page in future too!